Natural Language Processing

 Capture information from sentence flows

 Grooper can read paragraphs and sentences in documents just like a human.
-This allows it to understand and accurately recommend correct values from the body of documents by considering the surrounding flow of language.
+This allows it to understand and accurately recommend correct values from the body of documents by considering the surrounding flow of human languages.
 What is Grooper?

 Examples of Grooper’s Natural Language Processing NLP: